sealuzh/sopra-fs20-template-server/README.md

 ### Local Properties File

 Create a file named: `local.properties`.
+You use `local.properties.template` as an example.
 The file needs to have the following content.
 Paste the variables without quotes.
 You can find all the necessary information on [SonarCloud](http://sonarcloud.io).

 ```